BushLife - Forclaz Travel 100 Hiking Backpack Hero

 Side Pockets

 If you are the axe type and/or use hiking poles or other long objects, each pocket is meshed on the outside and toward the bottom.
 Couple that bottom mesh with upper straps and buckles, and you can firmly secure just about anything to the sides of the pack.
-Of course, that same mesh will hold a water bottle or other frequently accessed items.
+Of course, those same mesh pockets will hold a water bottle or other frequently accessed items.

 Personally, Decathlon is selling the Travel 100 pack short by advertising three outer pockets.
 It’s more like 6 when you add the mesh!
 Mesh is an amazing fabric in the camping world.